Badger Meter (BMI)

 Capital Expenditures

-- In 2024, the company invested capital to expand manufacturing output, add automation, and acquire test equipment to support its growing customer base.
+- The company invested capital in 2023 to extend manufacturing output, add automation, and acquire test equipment.

 Latest Trefis Analyses